Print

 Make It Now:

-2. Assemble the sandwiches, using 1-2 slices of folded ham and a 1/2 slice of cheese on the rolls.
-Place in 9×13 baking dish (or whatever size you have).
+2. Assemble Sandwiches: Place 1-2 slices of folded ham and a 1/2 slice of cheese on bottom half of each roll, pop the top on, and place in the baking dish.
 Squeeze sandwiches in side by side.

-6. Cover with foil and bake for about 20 minutes.
+5. Bake: Cover the dish with foil and bake for about 20 minutes, until hot and melty.

 Freeze For Later: Prepare sandwiches with sauce on top in casserole dish, but do not bake.
 Seal tightly with a lid or wrap with plastic wrap and/or foil very well.
 Freeze.